ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Prometheus metrics

 ShadowTraffic exposes metrics through Prometheus.
 Inside the container, curl `http://localhost:9400` to see the metrics, and forward port `9400` to your host if you want to ingest or graph the metrics into your own observability platform.

+You can also set the port yourself with the command-line argument `--metrics-port`.
+A value of `0` will randomize the port, and ShadowTraffic will log out the port it bound to.

 All metrics use two labels - connection name, and output target.
 For example, if you're connection is to Kafka and it's named "kafka", and the topic you're writing to is named "clicks", you'll see a label `("kafka", "clicks")`.